bevyengine/rfcs/rfcs/41-ui-navigation.md

 For more advanced behaviors, the user should listen to the [`NavEvent`] event reader.

-The default way of hooking your UI to your code in [`bevy-ui-navigation`] is a bit rough:
+The default way of hooking the UI to code in [`bevy-ui-navigation`] is a bit rough:

-* Mark your UI elements with either marker components or an enum
+* Mark the UI elements with either marker components or an enum
 * listen for [`NavEvent`] in a UI handling system,
-* filter for the ones you care about (typically `NavEvent::NoChanges`),
+* filter for the ones cared about (typically `NavEvent::NoChanges`),
 * check what [`NavRequest`] triggered it,
 * retrieve the focused entity from the event,
-* check against your own queries what entity it is,
+* check against other queries what entity it is,
-* write code for each case you want to handle
+* write code for each case to handle

 ```rust
 use bevy::prelude::*;